laurensdewaele/tenso-mobile-app/app/lib/widgets/calendar/calendar.md

 ### Completed workouts display

-It should display the completed workouts and the ability to delete them.
+- It should display the completed workouts and the ability to delete them.
+- If you start the workout from here, and it's not already in the list of workouts, add it.